 The best way is to add a finely diced potato halfway through cooking.
 You can also add ยผ to ยฝ cup of potato flakes near the end of cooking.

-The second method is to remove about a cup of beans, run them through a blender and mix them back into the soup.
+The second method is to remove about a cup of beans, run them through a blender, and mix them back into the soup.

-I do not suggest corn starch since it may gel some with cooling and change the texture later.
+I do not suggest corn starch since it may gel with cooling and change the texture later.

 None other than the onion in the traditional soup.
 I suggest carrot and celery since they made it more interesting taste-wise.

-A diced potato added halfway through cooking will help thicken some.
-You can also add a half or a full cup of mashed potatoes near the end to thicken.
+A diced potato added halfway through cooking will help thicken the mixture.
+You can also add half or a full cup of mashed potatoes near the end to thicken the mixture.

 All ham soups have a lot of animal fats.
 By refrigerating, the fat will come to the top and be solid.
 It can be removed, and your soup will be healthier.